cocos/cocos-docs/en/getting-started/quick-start.md

 }
 ```

 The above code sets three parameters for the `score` property default, displayName, and tooltip.
-These parameters specify the default value of `score` as 0, and the property name (displayName) is displayed as `Score (player)` in the **Properties**, and the corresponding `Tooltip` is displayed when the mouse is moved over the parameter.
+These parameters specify the default value of `score` as 0, and the property name (displayName) is displayed as `Score (player)` in the **Properties**, and the corresponding `tooltip` is displayed when the mouse is moved over the parameter.

 Here are the common parameters: